CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-7.md

    ![](../media/reconnect.png)

-3. Run the fallowing command to configure your NGC API Key:
+3. Run the following command to configure your NGC API Key:

    ```bash
    # Set your NGC API Key (replace with your actual key)